 Stroke Care Management: Motivation and Engagement

-Lack of motivation can impact negatively on the individual’s participation in rehabilitation and recovery phases post-stroke.
-Decreased participation and engagement during rehabilitation greatly influences the level of function gained, length of stay in the hospital, mood and discharge destination.
+Decreased participation and engagement during rehabilitation greatly influences the level of function gained, length of hospital stay, mood and discharge destination.

 Motivation is the drive or reason that a patient has to participate in their rehabilitation.
 However, motivation levels can be negatively affected by apathy and depression, which are commonly seen in the stroke patient population.
-In the literature and in clinical practice, the terms “depression” and “apathy” are often used interchangeably.
+In literature and in clinical practice, the terms depression and apathy; are often used interchangeably.
 In psychiatric medicine, apathy is viewed as a symptom of depression.
-Neurologically there are distinct differences between these two phenomenon.
+Neurologically, there are distinct differences between these two phenomena.

 Depression is a mood disorder that causes a persistent feeling of sadness and loss of interest.
-Prevalence of depression post-stroke is ten to 15 percent.
-Apathy is estimated to be present in 29.5 to 40.2 percent of post-stroke patients, almost three times higher than the rate of depression.
+Prevalence of depression post-stroke is 10 to 15%.
+Apathy is estimated to be present in 29.5 to 40.2% of post-stroke patients, almost three times higher than the rate of depression.
 Apathy is described as “reduced motivation to engage in activities or general lack of initiative”.

 Damage to or reduced perfusion of the prefrontal cortex and basal ganglia is thought to be associated with depression and apathy.
-Prefrontal cortex damage is more likely to be found in patients experiencing depression and basal ganglia damage more likely seen in patients with apathy.
-Apathy is more often seen to impact on functional recovery than depression.
+Prefrontal cortex damage is more likely to be found in patients experiencing depression and basal ganglia damage is more likely to be seen in patients with apathy.
+Apathy is seen to impact on functional recovery more often than depression.